-Labels are words, phrases, sentences, and paragraphs that you can position anywhere in your diagram.
-Use labels for titles, notes, descriptions, and to label elements of your diagram.
+Labels are words, phrases, sentences, and paragraphs that you can position anywhere in your flow chart.
+Use labels for titles, notes, descriptions, and to label elements of your flow chart.

 A label consists of text and a set of properties such as justification, font, and color.
 The initial properties of a label come from the label style you use to create it.